DEFINING YOUR E-COMMERCE NEEDS

 USE A SURVEY FORM

 Consider offering an incentive to customers to take part in this survey.
-Surveys can also be used as exit strategies to gather useful information as visitors leave the site.
+Surveys can also be used as exit strategies to gather helpful information as visitors leave the site.

 DEFINE YOUR DELIVERY POLICIES

 Customers will probably buy if there is immediate delivery.
 Do you know how long it takes for orders to be received?
-A customer will not buy from a site if it does not show a complete cost breakdown of their order (price, tax, shipping, etc.) on-line.
-Will you join any affiliate programs and link those sites to your web site?
+A customer will not buy from a site if it shows a complete cost breakdown of their order (price, tax, shipping, etc.) online.

 SECURE SALES AND LEADS

-Do you have a brick and mortar or other off-web locations or contact point (like a mail order catalog)?
+Do you have a brick-and-mortar or other off-web location or contact point (like a mail-order catalog)?

-Use the web site to drive people to your physical location.
-To handle customer service support after hours, offer online coupons that can be printed and redeemed at the physical location (and vice versa) use the physical location to promote the website.
+Use the website to drive people to your physical location.
+To handle customer service support after hours, offer online coupons that can be printed and redeemed at the physical location (and vice versa) use the physical site to promote the website.

 NEW MARKETS VERSUS EXISTING MARKETS

-Is this a new market you are trying to create for your product/service, or is there already an existing market?
+Is this a new market you are creating for your product/service, or is there already an existing market?

 In other words, selling in an existing market is more comfortable and less risky.
-The understanding of what you are offering already exists since other companies have paved the way.
+Understanding what you are offering already exists since different companies have paved the way.
 Therefore look into existing distribution channels are you able to tap.